Revised Common Rule at Emory

 For research teams choosing to transition their studies when it is not required:

 - Fill out this attestation form that includes a detailed guide of the process

 - If you are still enrolling subjects, you will be required to revise your informed consent.
-The IRB may require reconsent of subjects affected by the changes in the consent form.
+The IRB may require to re-consent of subjects affected by the changes in the consent form.
 Submit a modification to submit the required changes to your consent form.